More Information

 Sequence modeling via RNNs

-Recurrent Neural Networks (RNNs) and their variants, such as Long Short Term Memory Networks (LSTM) [6-8], exhibit powerful feature extraction capabilities when processing sequential data.
-RNN captures temporal dependencies in sequence data through a cyclic structure, while LSTM effectively solves the problem of gradient vanishing in long sequence training by introducing memory units and gating mechanisms.
-These models have achieved significant results in fields such as natural language processing and speech recognition.
+Recurrent Neural Networks (RNNs) [6-8] demonstrate strong feature extraction abilities when dealing with sequential data.
+RNNs are designed to capture temporal dependencies in sequence data while LSTMs address the issue of vanishing gradients during the training of long sequences.
+These models have achieved significant results in fields such as natural language processing.

 Autoencoders & generative models

-The autoencoder, an unsupervised learning model, captures effective data representations through encoding and decoding phases , and has wide applications in feature dimensionality reduction and denoising.
-The basic autoencoder consists of an encoder and a decoder, which learn low dimensional representations of data by minimizing reconstruction errors.
-Extended models such as Variational Autoencoder (VAE) and Generative Adversarial Network (GAN) [9-12] have further improved the expressive power of feature learning and performed well in tasks such as image generation and data augmentation.
+An autoencoder develops efficient data representations via encoding and decoding processes.
+It is used for feature reduction and denoising.
+The fundamental structure of an autoencoder includes an encoder and a decoder.
+They work together to learn lower-dimensional representations of data by minimizing reconstruction errors.
+Extended models such as Variational Autoencoder (VAE) and Generative Adversarial Network (GAN) [9-12] have further improved the expressive power of feature learning and performed well.

-These deep learning methods can automatically learn complex feature representations from raw data, greatly reducing the workload of manually designing features.
+These methods can learn complex feature representations from raw data, greatly reducing the workload.
 However, they also face challenges such as poor interpretability and the need for large amounts of training data, which has driven the development of automated feature engineering.

 Neural architecture search